bottkars/terraforming-dps/terraforming-aws/README.md

-# Terraforming AWS: deploy AVE, DDVE and more from GCP Marketplace
+# Terraforming AWS: deploy AVE, DDVE and more from AWS Marketplace

+This Modules ca deply DellEMC PowerProtect DataDomain Virtual Edition and Avamar Virtual edition to AWS using terraform.
+Instance Sizes and Disk Count/Size will be auomatically evluated my specifying a ddve_ype and ave_type.

+Individual Moduleswill be called from main by evaluating create_xxx Variables

 ## Requirements

 | Name | Version |